booch/presentations/Architecture-Big-and-Small/slides.md

 ???

-- Small group of people were involved in Smalltalk, OOP, patterns, and Agile
+- A small group of people were involved in Smalltalk, OO, patterns, and Agile
     - Perhaps also Open Source
 - Ruby is very much like Smalltalk
     - Many of these people now use Ruby
     - This is why Agile is so common in Ruby
+- AUDIENCE QUESTION: Was anyone here involved in any of these?
+    - I know that Brian Marick was here one year
+        - He was involved in the Agile Manifesto
+    - I'm just a tad too young

 ---
 # Conclusions